jenkhy/GW_Lab_Notebook/Culturing P. marinus/Lunch with Jose.md

 **Questions about him (looked at his profile on Bigelow website)**
 - Can you share more about how you made Perkinsus a genetically traceable system?
 Does this look like doing DNA sequencing of P. marinus and comparing it to the oyster's DNA sequencing?
 - I saw on your profile, you are currently working on creating oyster cell lines.
+What would oyster cell lines be useful for?
 In what ways is culturing oyster cells different from culturing P. marinus cells?